 Australian Fairy Bread or Dutch Hagelslag is at its best eaten soon after it is prepared, but it will keep for a few hours at room temperature if required for a buffet or party.

 Yes, you can prepare both Fairy Bread and Hagelslag by using gluten-free bread and gluten-free cake sprinkles or chocolate sprinkles.
-Also, ensure that your vegan margarine or butter is also free from gluten ingredients.

 There are vegan and gluten-free cake sprinkles available but you may have to look online for special colours and shapes as supermarkets and stores will likely only have a few available, if any.